 Our work is hosted by Migrants Resource Centre (MRC).
 Some of our advice, casework and litigation is funded by legal aid, a small grant from Paul Hamlyn Foundation and the support of qualified volunteers.

 If you wish for PRCBC to assess a young person with a complex legal case and who is destitute or with very limited financial means, please fully complete our referral form.
 You can download this form here:

 Once assessed as suitable to receive PRCBC advice, we would normally offer the young person an appointment at our monthly surgery.
 Our monthly advice surgery is on the first Saturday of the month and by appointment only.
-Sadly, we don’t have any appointments available until September 2017.
-We are therefore unable to take on any new referrals until end of July 2017.
+Sadly, we don’t have any appointments available until February 2018.
+We are unable to consider any new referrals until end of December 2017.

 For information about referrals, please contact us by e-mail: firstname.lastname@example.org